Exact eigenstates of extended SU($N$) Hubbard models: Generalizations of $\eta$-pairing states with $N$-particle off-diagonal long-range order: Parent Hamiltonian for -clustering states

-{\it A model where $\ket{\Phi^{L}_{M}}$ $(M=0,\ldots,L)$ are the unique ground states.}--- In the SU(2) Hubbard model, $\eta$-pairing states are not ground states.
+In the SU(2) Hubbard model, $\eta$-pairing states are not ground states.
 On the other hand, adding terms to the Hamiltonian allows us to create models whose ground states are $\eta$-pairing states~\cite{essler_new_1992, essler_electronic_1993, arrachea_exact_1994, de_boer_1995, schadschneider_superconductivity_1995, de_boer_exact_1995}.
-In light of these contexts, we seek a Hamiltonian for which $\ket{\Phi^{L}_{M}}\ (M=0,\ldots,L)$ are the {\it unique} ground states.
-For this purpose, consider the following Hamiltonian consisting of the $N$-body hopping, the nearest-neighbor interaction, and the on-site potential terms :
+In light of these contexts, we seek a parent Hamiltonian for which $\eta$-clustering states $\ket{\Phi^{L}_{M}}\ (M=0,\ldots,L)$ are the {\it unique} ground states.
+For this purpose, consider the following Hamiltonian consisting of the $N$-body hopping, the nearest-neighbor interaction, and the on-site potential terms \footnote{By considering this term, we can also construct an SU(3) symmetric model where both the $\eta$-pairing and the three-body $\eta$-clustering states are exact energy-eigenstates (see Appendix~\ref{sec:coexist})} :

 where

 Then we prove the following theorem.

 {\it Theorem 3.}--- Consider the Hamiltonian $\hat{H}_\mathrm{OBC}^{\prime}=\hat{H}_\mathrm{OBC}+\hat{H}_{V}$.
 If $U\leq 0$ and $V> 8N^2|t|$, then the zero-energy ground states of $\hat{H}_\mathrm{OBC}^{\prime}$ in the whole Fock space $\mathcal{V}$ are exactly $(L+1)$-fold degenerate and written as $\ket{\Phi^{L}_{M}} (M=0,\ldots, L)$.